 In this example then, the interest rate used would be 6%, and the present value of the minimum lease payments would be $19,797,618.
 This is the lease liability as of January 1, 2017.

 This is because the software is assuming that there is no interest paid in the first month of the lease.
-It means your software is still using Excel in the background to make the calculation, which is not a good thing.
+This issue means that your software is still using Excel in the background to make the calculation, which is not a good thing.
 The number you get should actually be slightly lower than the number above, once again because of interest paid in the first month.

 When added together over multiple leases, this difference could be significant.
 You could be adding a much larger liability on your balance sheet if your software is calculating the liability this way.
 Obviously, LeaseQuery calculates this amount very accurately.
 Once again, keep this in mind as you evaluate lease accounting software.